 In order for a PLC I/O circuit to operate, current must enter at one terminal and exit at another.
-Therefore, at least two terminals are associated with every I/O point.
+This means at least two terminals are associated with every I/O point.
 In the figure to the right, the Input or Output terminal is the main path for the current.
 One additional terminal must provide the return path to the power supply.

-If there was unlimited space and budget for I/O terminals, every I/O point could have two dedicated terminals as the figure above shows.
+If we had unlimited space and budget for I/O terminals, then every I/O point could have two dedicated terminals just as the figure above shows.
 However, providing this level of flexibility is not practical or even necessary for most applications.
-So, most Input or Output points on PLCs are in groups which share the return path (called commons).
-The figure to the right shows a group (or bank) of four input points which share a common return path.
+So, most Input or Output point groups on PLCs share the return path among two or more I/O points.
+The figure to the right shows a group (or bank) of 4 input points which share a common return path.
 In this way, the four inputs require only five terminals instead of eight.